-KUALA LUMPUR: The Organisation of the Petroleum Exporting Countries (OPEC) will continue to invest in fossil fuel production, despite the growing momentum behind sustainability initiatives and the global energy transition.
+KUALA LUMPUR: The Organisation of the Petroleum Exporting Countries (Opec) will continue to invest in fossil fuel production, despite the growing momentum behind sustainability initiatives and the global energy transition.

-OPEC secretary general, Haitham Al Ghais said the organisation advocates a more balanced investment strategy to safeguard the stability of energy security and affordability.

-"Sometimes we get carried away talking about net zero and energy transition.
+Opec secretary-general Haitham Al Ghais said the organisation advocates a more balanced investment strategy to safeguard the stability of energy security and affordability.
+"Sometimes we get carried away

-"At OPEC, we believe in a balanced approach.
-We must transition and address climate change, but not at the expense of energy security or affordability.
-"One of the key factors we consistently stress is the importance of continued investment, as this is a long-lead-time and capital-intensive industry," he said.

-He was speaking at a panel session titled 'Enabling Asia's Future Energy Ecosystem' at Energy Asia 2025, yesterday.
+"One of the key factors we consistently stress is the importance of continued investment, as this is a long-lead-time and capital-intensive industry," he said at a panel session titled "Enabling Asia's Future Energy Ecosystem" at Energy Asia 2025 here yesterday.

-Haitham emphasised that OPEC is not opposed to renewable energy, although it is often perceived as being at odds with it.
+Haitham emphasised that Opec is not opposed to renewable energy, although it is often perceived as being at odds with it.

 "We do not dismiss renewables.
-On the contrary, many OPEC members are embracing renewable energies.

-"However, we recognise that renewables alone will not suffice.
+On the contrary, many Opec members are embracing renewable energies.
+However, we recognise that renewables alone will not suffice.
 That is why our approach to the energy transitions must be multipath.
-"There is no single pathway.

-"We need all sources of energy and technology to complement and support one another, especially those that can help reduce emissions," he said.
+There is no single pathway.
+We need all sources of energy and technology to complement and support one another, especially those that can help reduce emissions," he said.

-According to Haitham, the oil industry requires a staggering US\$17.4 trillion in investment, or around US\$640 billion annually.
+According to Haitham, the oil industry requires a staggering US\$17.4 trillion (RM73.7 trillion) in investment, or around US\$640 billion annually.

-"Today, oil still represents 30 per cent of the global energy

-"When combined with gas, this figure rises to about 56 to 57 per cent.

-57 per cent.
-"In terms of volume, we are seeing oil demand hit a new record each year.
-This year, we are forecasting oil demand to exceed 104 million barrels a day," he added. - Bernama
+Today, oil still represents 30% of the global energy mix.
+When combined with gas, this figure rises to about 56% to 57%.
+In terms of volume, we are seeing oil demand hit a new record each year.
+This year, we are forecasting oil demand to exceed 104 million barrels a day," he added.
+Bernama